ssp21/ssp21-spec/ssp21.md

 The following requirements guided the design of the specification and the selection of appropriate companion standards.

+## Simplicity of implementation

+The encodings, state machines, and other technical details of the protocol shall, above all else but without sacrificing security, endeavor to be as simple to implement as possible.
+Complexity, bells and whistles, and unneeded features inevitably lead to bugs both in specification and implementation.

+A reference implementation shall be developed to inform the evolving design, and shall not be an afterthought.
+Too often standardization efforts spend too much time on paper, only to lead to designs that are difficult to implement correctly.

+## Use only strong vetted cryptography

+SSP21 shall only use algorithms that have received prolonged and intense scrutiny from the crypto community.
+This does not mean that all algorithms need to be NIST approved.
+Algorithms that are simpler to implement and/or have variations with provably constant-time implementations should be preferred.

 ## Flexible Basis of trust

-SSP21 should allow for trust to be anchored in three primary key management domains:
+SSP21 shall allow for trust to be anchored in three primary key management domains:

 * Shared secrets, i.e. symmetric cryptography
 * Shared public keys, i.e. key-server style key managment based on asymmetric cryptography